-Roche Bonhomme is a very popular scramble amongst locals in the Town of Jasper (where it's more commonly known as “Old Man”) and a favourite training location for some of its elite atheletes.
-Overlooking the wildly popular Maligne Canyon, the mountain is easily idenitifed from town by a summit ridge to the east whose highpoints, folds and creases form the unmistakable profile of a native man in full ceremonial headress.
-It's an easy scramble technically, and ends with a pleasant ridgewalk, but requires considerable amount of elevation gain on a steep and direct ascent route.
+Roche Bonhomme is a very popular scramble amongst locals in the Town of Jasper (where it's more commonly known as “Old Man”) and a favourite training location for some of its elite athletes.
+Overlooking the wildly popular Maligne Canyon, the mountain is easily identified from town by a summit ridge to the east whose high points, folds and creases form the unmistakable profile of a native man in full ceremonial headdress.
+It's an easy scramble technically, and ends with a pleasant ridgewalk, but requires a considerable amount of elevation gain on a steep and direct ascent route.

 The most difficult part of ascending Roche Bonhomme (from a routefinding aspect at least) is pinpointing the exact location of the trailhead.
 Heading east from the Town of Jasper on the Yellowhead (Hwy.
 16) you'll want to turn off onto the Maligne Road and follow it to the main parking area for Maligne Canyon.
 I suggest parking reasonably close to the restaurant building here as you'll be walking straight back to the road and then along it to the south.

 Roughly 350m down the road you'll see a large sign with the lake tour schedule on the right (west) side of the road (image #2).
 A few metres further on the left (east) of this sign you'll find a small cairn and a subtle trail heading up a ditch and into the trees (image #3).
 This is the trailhead, but it's easy to miss so be sure to look for the sign first.